 A Call to Anguish: Churches Reject God’s Authority

 God grieves because His people neither understand nor honor His authority and His precepts.
 God’s grief calls churches and believers to anguish, but few grieve, few cry, few pray, few even know that there is a call to anguish.
 The call started a long time ago.
-Authentic churches in the colonies and then the new nation betrayed their roots and compromised the authority of God.
+Authentic churches in the colonies and then the new nation, even though warned by God’s remnant, betrayed their roots and compromised the authority of God.
 Their betrayal passed on to future churches.
 The betrayal of God increased exponentially for 225 plus years to this very day.
 This article points out one proof of the consequences of this betrayal that should call believers and churches to anguish.

 God ordained civil government and laid out its jurisdiction.
 God gave civil government no authority or ability to define “church.”
 God defines “church” in the New Testament.
 God also made clear that church and state were to remain totally separate.
 Yet, that was never the case, except for a remnant, in either the American colonies or the states.